The purpose of Covenant Family Child Care (CFCC) is to provide the local community as well as the church with a

 Children with any communicable illness may not return to school without a doctor’s note.

 This Center does not dispense fever reducing medicine.
 All medications must be in original container and signed in,

 must be notified immediately.
 In the event of an emergency, if the persons listed cannot be reached, the staff has

 stop and think about his/her unpleasant behavior enables that child to work at self-control.
 Removal from the group for a period of time-out is the only tactic used for a child who continually demonstrates unacceptable behavior.
 This time-out is not a punishment, but rather a time to allow the child to calm down, remember what behavior the teacher is asking for and decide for him/herself when he/she is ready to rejoin the group with appropriate behavior.
 Corporal punishment is not considered to be an acceptable method of dealing with young children’s behavior.
 Children will not be physically disciplined in any way.
 If a child enrolled displays unruly or unsafe behavior (i.e. biting, hitting, or similarly aggressive actions, inappropriate exposing of body parts) and this behavior is deemed by the Director to interfere with the child’s safety or the safety of other children, the parent will be notified immediately.
 The child must be picked up from the center and cannot return for a period of three (3) days.
 If the behavior continues when the child returns, the parent may be asked to withdraw the child from CFCC.

-Morning snack, lunch and afternoon snacks are served by CFCC.
-You will need to provide food items, if your child
+Morning snacks, lunch and afternoon snacks are served by CFCC.
+You will need to provide food items if your child

 children are expected to go outside.
 If they are too sick to go outside, then they are too sick to be at CFCC.
 We will go

 The state requires that there be a quiet time each day for the children who want to nap.
 They are required to be in a

 The parents must provide formula/breast milk, baby food, diapers and baby wipes.
 If your child runs out of any items

 A one week notice or one week’s fees are required when the parent wishes to withdraw the child from CFCC.

 Families who have had children enrolled for one year or more are eligible for one week of vacation.
 These vacation days

-The child care will be closed:
+The Child Care Center will be closed:

-New Year’s Day
+-New Year’s Day

-Thanksgiving Day and the Friday after Thanksgiving
+-Thanksgiving Day and the day Friday after Thanksgiving

 If the holiday falls on a Saturday, it is observed on Friday.
 If the holiday falls on Sunday, it is observed on Monday.